"March 9, 2011 -- The FDA has approved Benlysta, the first new lupus treatment in 50 years.

 - What other drugs will affect hydroxychloroquine (Plaquenil)?

 What should I discuss with my health care provider before taking hydroxychloroquine (Plaquenil)?

-You should not use this medication if you are allergic to hydroxychloroquine, or if you have a history of vision changes or damage to your retina caused by hydroxychloroquine or similar anti-malaria medications.
+You should not use this medication if you are allergic to hydroxychloroquine, or if you have a history of vision changes or damage to your retina caused by an anti-malaria medication.

 Hydroxychloroquine should not be used for long-term treatment in children.

-To make sure you can safely take hydroxychloroquine, tell your doctor if you have any of these other conditions:
+To make sure hydroxychloroquine is safe for you, tell your doctor if you have any of these conditions: